|Nutritional Guidelines (per serving)|

 Two common ingredients in Hungarian cuisine are paprika spice and tomato sauce and they are what put a Hungarian spin on this version of stuffed peppers known as toltott paprika.
-And it definitely wouldn't be Hungarian without the ever-present, but optional, garnish of sour cream.
+It definitely wouldn't be Hungarian without the ever-present, but optional, garnish of sour cream.

 This filling also can be used for a Hungarian version of stuffed cabbage rolls.